-Once you've chosen your firm/insurance choice you'll be able to apply for your accommodation (April onwards).
+Once you've chosen your Firm/Insurance choice you'll be invited to apply for accommodation. - Results day interpol@aber.ac.uk f /InterpolAber

-UCAS Hub will confirm your offer of a place.
-If you're not clear what the offer is, contact the university directly.
-If you don't get the grades you've hoped for, you may want to consider entering Clearing.
+UCAS Hub will tell you whether your place is confirmed at your Firm choice.
+If you don't get the grades you'd hoped for, you may want to consider entering Clearing. - Start packing!
+Remember to keep an eye on your emails for information about arrival and welcome activities.